michaelgfalk/settler-poetry-in-the-age-of-harpur/programme.md

 ### 1:30-2:30: Harpur's Legacy

-In interview with Harpur's editor, Paul Eggert, conducted by Michael Falk.
+An interview with Harpur's editor, Paul Eggert, conducted by Michael Falk.

 ### 2:30-4:00: Cultures of Print